-Figure 4: Dynamic effects of the COVID-19 pandemic on the difference in access to meetings with policy-makers and the number of social media posts sent by NGOs and business interests opposite direction: we see an increase in social media activity by NGOs relative to business interests in the first months after the onset of the pandemic, but with a sharp decline thereafter.
+Figure 4: Dynamic effects of the COVID-19 pandemic on the difference in access to meetings with policy-makers and the number of social media posts sent by NGOs and business interests

 This figure presents results from a flexible difference-in-differences (event study) model that estimates the difference in the number of meetings with EU policy-makers (Panel A), and the number of tweets sent (Panel B) after onset of the COVID pandemic by NGOs relative to business interests.
 The shaded area represents 95% confidence intervals.